joshembling/laragenie/README.md

-# Laragenie - AI built to understand your Laravel codebase
+# Laragenie - AI built to understand your codebases

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/joshembling/laragenie.svg?style=flat-square)](https://packagist.org/packages/joshembling/laragenie)
 [![Total Downloads](https://img.shields.io/packagist/dt/joshembling/laragenie.svg?style=flat-square)](https://packagist.org/packages/joshembling/laragenie)

 Laragenie is an AI chatbot that runs on the command line.
-It will be able to read and understand your Laravel codebase following a few simple steps:
+It will be able to read and understand any of your codebases following a few simple steps:

 1. Set up your env variables [OpenAI and Pinecone](#openai-and-pinecone)
 2. Publish and update the Laragenie config